 - A patient with a swollen leg had previously presented to the Emergency Department.
-The symptoms had persisted and the GP used the Consultant Connect App to contact the Acute GP Unit Medical Admissions team.
+The symptoms persisted and the GP used the Consultant Connect App to contact the Acute GP Unit Medical Admissions team.
 Read the case study.

 - “I contacted the Acute Medicine consultant about a 27-year- old patient.
 I suspected it was either a community acquired pneumonia or influenza and wanted to get an urgent CXR.”
 Read the case study.

 - “Given the degree of anaemia, I wondered if she might need admission for a transfusion.
 Using Consultant Connect I rang for advice, and she was able to advise that iron tablets should be sufficient even with a haemoglobin of 7, as it would likely increase the level by 1g per week, and the patient was relatively asymptomatic and not keen for admission.
 We also discussed treatment the patient had tried for Menorrhagia previously and we developed an alternative management plan.”
 Read the case study.

 2. More elderly people are being treated in the community or are avoiding an admission

 - “I saw an elderly 80-year-old patient who was waiting for a hip replacement.
 The operation was cancelled by the anaesthetist because the patient’s sodium level was low, and they were slightly anaemic.
 I used Telephone Advice & Guidance, via Consultant Connect, to speak to an elderly care consultant.
 Being able to get this type of advice quickly improved the care of the patient.
 Without the service, it may have taken three months for them to see a consultant, and by that time, the patient could have been presenting with new clinical conditions.”
 Read the case study.